MetadataConsulting/ModelCataloguePlugin/README.md

 Username      | Password      | Description
 ------------- | ------------- | -------------
 viewer        | viewer        | User with role `VIEWER` can only browse the catalogue without any
-curator       | curator       | User with role `CURATOR` has most of the privileges except editing relationship types and admin         | admin         | User with role `ADMIN`  has all the privileges
+curator       | curator       | User with role `CURATOR` has most of the privileges except editing relationship types and user management admin         | admin         | User with role `ADMIN`  has all the privileges

 You should change the default passwords before deploying to public site: